kurtosis-tech/kurtosis/docs/docs/sdk.md

 * `shouldCleanAll`: If set to true, destroys running enclaves in addition to stopped ones.

 **Returns**
-* `RemovedEnclaveNameAndUuids`: A list of enclave uuids and names that were removed succesfully
+* `RemovedEnclaveNameAndUuids`: A list of enclave uuids and names that were removed successfully

 ### `getServiceLogs(String enclaveIdentifier, Set<ServiceUUID> serviceUuids, Boolean shouldFollowLogs, LogLineFilter logLineFilter) -> ServiceLogsStreamContent serviceLogsStreamContent`
 Get and start a service container logs stream (showed in ascending order, with the oldest line first) from services identified by their UUID.